cyberark/conjur-api-java/README.md

 Token token = Token.fromFile(Paths.get('path/to/conjur/authentication/token.json'));
 Conjur conjur = new Conjur(token);
-// or using custom SSLContext setup as conjurSslContext variable Conjur conjur = new Conjur(token, conjurSslContext);
+// or using custom SSLContext setup as conjurSSLContext variable Conjur conjur = new Conjur(token, conjurSSLContext);
 ```

 Alternatively, use the `CONJUR_AUTHN_TOKEN_FILE` environment variable: